lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 Check out the [Starter Kits](/docs/tools/starter-kits/) documentation to easily setup a development environment with all of these features pre-configured.

-## Development and Production Builds
+## Development and production builds

 All the Lit packages are published with development and production builds, using Node's support for [export conditions](https://nodejs.org/api/packages.html#packages_conditional_exports).